AdaCore/spark2014/docs/lrm/source/packages.rst

-7. When calling a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, a verification condition is introduced for every part of every input that is of type T, to ensure that this part satisfies T's invariant.
+7. When calling a boundary subprogram for a type T or a subprogram declared outside of the immediate scope of T, a verification condition is introduced for every part of every input that is of type T (or a descendant thereof), to ensure that this part satisfies T's invariant.
 [This verification condition is trivially satisfied if the caller is outside of the immediate scope of T, or if the input in question is subject to rule 5 and constant for the caller.
 The idea here is to